Giveth/giveth-wiki/wiki/dac/Unicorn-DAC.md

 7. Great point brought up by Kris: teal organizations do best when people decide their own salary.
 This gives them that opportunity.
 In cases from Reinventing Organizations, a team member proposes their own salary to a council of relevant people who understand their work and then reflect back to them, almost every time suggesting higher pay than the team member proposed for themselves.
 This allows that process to be built outside of regular rewards.
 ## **How?**
 We create a DAC whose sole purpose is to **pay Unicorns to Steward the Giveth Galaxy**.
-Upon entry to Giveth core and receiving their Unicorn horn (see [Onboarding](https://wiki.giveth.io/policy/Unicorn-onboarding/) ), each Unicorn is given €600 from this DAC and kept at that balance each week.
+Upon entry to Giveth core and receiving their Unicorn horn (see [Onboarding](https://wiki.giveth.io/policy/Unicorn-onboarding/) ), each Unicorn is given $600 from this DAC and kept at that balance each week.

-- €150 per week can go to their own Milestone.
+- $150 per week **can** go to their own Milestone.

-- €450-600 per week can be donated to other Giveth DAC projects.
+- $450-600 per week can be donated to other Giveth DAC projects.

 This gives Unicorns the ability to regulate their own pay, and influence what other Giveth work gets funded.
 It also incentivizes unicorns to go through an onboarding process so we are all on the same page from the start. <br>
-Unicorns can pay themselves anywhere from €0 to €150 for the week.
-They can donate anywhere from €0 to €600 to others for the week.
+Unicorns can pay themselves anywhere from $0 to $150 for the week.
+They can donate anywhere from $0 to $600 to others for the week.
 If they do not use the funds in total that week, they will only be topped up the deficit amount.
-Everyone will end up with €600 in their Campaign at the beginning of each week.  <br>
+Everyone will end up with $600 in their Campaign at the beginning of each week.  <br>

 THIS IS SEPARATE FROM SALARY GIVEN BY CIRCLES.
 That is still their own domain :-)